The Parabolic Mandelbrot Set: Parabolic Parameter Yoccoz Theorem, transfer to the parameter space

 \section{Parabolic Parameter Yoccoz Theorem, transfer to the parameter space}

 This section is devoted to proving that $\Mone$ is locally connected at any Yoccoz parameter, for a definition of such parameters see the item \Itemref{par_Yoccoz} below.

-Following Yoccoz approach to local connectivity of the Mandelbrot set we distinguish $3$ different types of parameters $B\in\Mone$: \ENUMa \item Parameters $B\in\Mone$ such that the finite fixed point $\al_B$ is not repelling. \item Parameters $B\in\Mone$ such that some iterate $g_B^k$ is renormalizeable around the second critical point $-1$ or equivalently around the second critical value $v_B$ \item Parameters $B\in\Mone$ which is not in any of the two previous categories, also called Yoccoz parameters. \ENDENUM
+Following Yoccoz approach to local connectivity of the Mandelbrot set we distinguish $3$ different types of parameters $B\in\Mone$: \ENUMa \item Parameters $B\in\Mone$ such that the finite fixed point $\al_B$ is not repelling. \item Parameters $B\in\Mone$ such that some iterate $g_B^k$ is renormalizable around the second critical point $-1$ or equivalently around the second critical value $v_B$ \item Parameters $B\in\Mone$ which is not in any of the two previous categories, also called Yoccoz parameters. \ENDENUM

-Local connectivity of $\Mone$ at a parameter $B$ is of type \Itemref{par_alpha_non_repel} is most conveniently described in terms of the parameter $A=1-B^2\in\Dbar$.
-As a fundamental system of connected neighbourhoods of a parameter $|A| = 1$ is we may take a sequence of open intervals $J_n \subset\Sen$ shring down to $A$ and with endpoints of irrational arguments, together with semi-disks in $\Delta_n\subset\D$, say bounded by the hyperbolic geodesic connecting the end-point of $J_n$ and together with the Limbs $\LL^\Mone_{p/q}$ with root in $J_n$.
-According to \corref{par_shringking_limbs} such sets form a fundamental system of connected neighbourhoods of $A$.
+Local connectivity of $\Mone$ at a parameter $B$ of type \Itemref{par_alpha_non_repel} is most conveniently described in terms of the parameter $A=1-B^2\in\Dbar$.
+As a fundamental system of connected neighbourhoods of a parameter $A$ with $|A| = 1$ we may take a sequence of open intervals $J_n \subset\Sen$ shriking down to $A$ and with endpoints of irrational arguments, together with semi-disks in $\Delta_n\subset\D$, say bounded by the hyperbolic geodesic connecting the end-point of $J_n$ and together with the Limbs $\LL^\Mone_{p/q}$ with root in $J_n$.
+By \thmref{douadylandingthm}, \thmref{wake} and \corref{par_shringking_limbs} such sets form a fundamental system of connected neighbourhoods of $A$.

-We shall not here prove local connectivity of $\Mone$ at renormalizeable parameters.
+We shall not here prove local connectivity of $\Mone$ at renormalizable parameters.
 It is not even known to be true in full genrality for the corresponding parameters in $\Mbrot$.
 In fact our proof that $\Mone$ is homeomorphic to $\Mbrot$ works because it essentially does not rely on properties of renormalization copies beyond the second renormalization level.

-In order to handle Yoccoz parameters we look to \secref{Transfer_to_Mone}.
-First we will consider one limb at a time, so we fix an irreducible rational $p/q$ and consider the limb $\LL^\Mone_{p/q}$.
-Secondly we have the basic Dichotomy for such parameters : \ENUMDB \item For all $n\in\N$ : $g_B^{nq}(-1)\in\ov{P_0^0}$. \item There exists $m\geq 1$ minimal such that $g_B^{mq}(-1) \notin \ov{P_0^0}$. \ENDENUM Where the first is equivalent to $g_B$ is $q$-renormalizeable also denote immediate satelite type.
+In order to handle Yoccoz parameters we look to \secref{s:Transfer_to_Mone}.
+Firstly we will consider one limb at a time, so we fix an irreducible rational $p/q$ and consider the limb $\LL^\Mone_{p/q}$.
+Secondly we have the basic Dichotomy for such parameters : \ENUMDB \item For all $n\in\N$ : $g_B^{nq}(-1)\in\ov{P_0^0}$. \item There exists $m\geq 1$ minimal such that $g_B^{mq}(-1) \notin \ov{P_0^0}$. \ENDENUM Where the first is equivalent to $g_B$ is $q$-renormalizable also denote immediate satelite type.
 And the second is equivalent to $B\in\LL^\Mone(p/q,r,m)$ for some odd $r$ with $0< r < 2^m$ by \propref{par_wake_post_satelite_case_in_dyadic_wake}.